 17 hours, 07 minutes, 37 seconds - Nigel White, 31/08/11

 17 hours, 08 minutes, 42 seconds - Geoff Marshall, 04/06/10

 17 hours, 11 minutes, 49 seconds - Kevin Brown & Damian Cook, 13/08/13

 17 hours, 12 minutes, 12 seconds - Nigel White, 13/08/13

 17 hours, 12 minutes, 43 seconds - Andi James & Stephen Karahan, 24/07/08

 17 hours, 13 minutes, 21 seconds - Sam Cawley, Matthew Scrivin & Al Brown, 03/09/09

-Monday to Friday (WIthout regular Olympia Service, only seven trains that can be used)
+Monday to Friday (Without regular Olympia Service, only nine trains all day that can be used)

 16 hours, 43 minutes, 37 seconds - Geoff Marshall & Richard Griffin, 14/09/12

 18 hours, 10 minutes, 00 seconds - Andrew Chilcraft, 13/08/12